RahulSDeshpande/tyriar.github.io/_posts/2014-05-29-xml-sitemaps-in-jekyll.md

 ### A custom priority for posts or pages

-The basic template covers most bases and lets you get on with building your content without worrying about SEO much.
-There are some times when this won't fit though, such as if you have a great page or want to give a post a more fine-grained `priority`.
+The basic template covers most bases and lets you get on with building your content without worrying so much about SEO.
+There are some times when this won't fit though, like if you have a great page or want to give a post a more fine-grained `priority`.
 I'll look at enabling this for *pages* in these examples as it's fairly easy to apply the same technique to posts.

 To start with, create a variable in the relevant post's <abbr title="YAML Ain't Markup Language">YAML</abbr> header.